 Jessica Katzman is a clinical psychologist who focuses on reducing her patients’ dependencies.
 Here she explores the genealogy of America’s ideology when it comes to addiction.
 She also suggests that we should stop judging addicts/abusers and demanding abstinence.

 “The Future enters into us, in order to transform itself in us, long before it happens.”
-I read the above beautiful quote recently at the forward of a book by Rainier Maria Rilke.
+I read the above beautiful quote recently in the foreword of a book by Rainier Maria Rilke.
 It got me contemplating.
-I concluded that it is utterly true that my future enters me long before it transforms into my […]
+I concluded that it is utterly true that my future enters me long before it transforms into my present […]

 Healers Magazine is an online journal we created in order to fulfill our mission to render holistic healing options much more accessible to the masses.
 The theme of our first issue is Beyond Binaries: Healing without Borders, alluding to our objective: to add color to a black-and-white world, the one in which most patients reside. […]